Pre-Apprenticeship & Supportive Services Grant Program (PASS Program)

 WSDOT’s Pre-Apprenticeship Support Services Program is proud to partner with Career Connect Washington.
 More information can be found on Career Connect Washington's website.

-After an extensive and competitive acquisition process for the 2025-2027 Biennium, the following organizations have been awarded funds* to provide outreach, pre-apprenticeship training, and supportive services to females, minorities, and socially and economically disadvantaged individuals across Washington State.
+After an extensive and competitive process for the 2025-2027 biennium, the following organizations have been awarded funds to provide outreach, pre-apprenticeship training and supportive services to socially and economically disadvantaged individuals across Washington state.
+These represent the initial 2025 award amounts.
+Additional funds may have been added through amendment, based on proven need and availability.

 2025-2027 Pre-Apprenticeship Support Services Providers